Velocidex/velociraptor-docs/content/knowledge_base/tips/deploying_in_agentless_mode.md

----
-title: How do I deploy the client as agentless (without install)?
+# How do I deploy the client as agentless (without install)?
----

 Sometimes we need to deploy Velociraptor in an IR and can not install it permanently as a service.